TonyRoud/RandomPassword/README.md

 ### Nojumble

 Use this parameter if you would like to group together characters of the same type.
-This will result in a slightly less secure password that may be easier to remember.
+Passwords will still meet complexity requirements but may be easier to type on mobile devices.

 ## Examples